jhajek/Linux-text-book-part-1/Chapter-14/chapter-14.md

 ![*OS Containers*](images/Chapter-14/docker/docker-containerized-appliction-blue-border_2.png "docker containerized appliction")

-### Where did Containers come from
+### Where did Containers Come From?

 We know the birthday of containers.  it started in 4.1 BSD in 1984.
 Bill Joy submited the code to create the ancestor of containers, the ```chroot``` command.
 This command was used to *contain* a user or application into a certain directory structure, while allowing multiple users to still share the same system.
 The ```chroot``` command gave wat to FreeBSD ```jails``` command which essentially was used to contain vulnerable or misbehaving software.
 This would allow you to *jail* and application such as a webserver or FTP server so that there processes would not effect other users.

 Taking the idea of a BSD Jail, SUN developed a further extension for [Solaris called Zones](https://docs.oracle.com/cd/E36784_01/html/E36848/zones.intro-2.html#scrolltoc "Oracle Solaris Zones Docs") in 2004.
 The purpose of Zones is stated as "*...partitioning technology (is) used to virtualize operating system services and provide an isolated and secure environment for running applications[^159].*" This technology lives on in IllumOS based distributions today.
 Zones were an improvement over FreeBSD Jails.
 But were still postiioned as an IT tool for consolidating servers and reducing costs.

 This all changed in 2013.
 A failing Platform as a Service company called DotCloud make a last minute attempt to save itself by opensourcing and presenting their OS Container management tool, called **Docker**.
 It was at this presentation that OS Containers were no longer seen as an operations tool, but was presented in a format that allowed developers to see OS Containers as a way to package up software dependencies and application code and deploy it almost as a single binary.
 The anology of a shipping container is not lost.
 Once shipping was standardized into container weights and heights, world wide shipping on boats, trains, and trucks became vastly streamlined.
-In Figure 7.3 you see that applicaitons are using th esame kernel.
+In Figure 7.3 you see that applicaitons are using the same kernel.
 This is possible because of the way Linux is constructed.
 Linux is a kernel, and therefore you can place any operating system on top of it.
 In addition to this natural structure, Linux uses a technology called **cgroups** to create **namespaces** which further allow for isolation of applications.
+Containers then lead t the concept of immutable infrastructure.
+Since they are so small you simply build them and if there is a problem, you re-build and redeploy.
+No need for induvidual managment.

+## Docker Containers

 [Docker](https://docker.io "Docker") showed that OS Containers were essentially a development deployment tool and a way to make a portable "binary" of your application.
 We can install Docker on any Linux based operating system.
 Let's try this on an Ubuntu 18.04 system.
 This shell script can be found in the source code directory for the textbook under Chapter-14 or at this URL [Find URL](URL)